Hillsborough disaster: South Yorkshire Police command changes

 South Yorkshire Police (SYP) presence at the previous year's FA Cup semi-final (also between Liverpool and Nottingham Forest and also at Hillsborough Stadium) had been overseen by Chief Superintendent Brian L. Mole.
-Mole had supervised numerous police deployments at the stadium in the past.
-In October 1988 a probationary PC in Mole's F division, South Yorkshire was handcuffed, photographed, and stripped by fellow officers in a fake robbery, as a hazing prank.
-Four officers resigned and seven were disciplined over the incident.
-Chief Superintendent Mole himself was to be transferred to the Barnsley division for "career development reasons".
-The transfer was to be done with immediate effect on 27 March 1989.
+Mole had supervised numerous police deployments at the stadium.
+In October 1988 a probationary PC in Mole's F division, South Yorkshire was handcuffed, stripped and photographed, by fellow officers in a fake robbery, as an initiation prank.
+Four officers had to resign and seven were disciplined over the incident and Mole was transferred to the Barnsley division for "career development reasons".
+The transfer was done with immediate effect on 27 March 1989.

 Meanwhile, Hillsborough was accepted as the FA Cup semi-final venue on 20 March 1989 by the Football Association.
 The first planning meeting for the semi-final took place on 22 March and was attended by newly promoted Chief Superintendent David Duckenfield, not by Mole.
 No known minutes exist of this meeting.
 Although Mole could have been assigned the semi-final match's planning despite his transfer, that was not done.
 This left planning for the semi-final match to Duckenfield, who had never commanded a sell-out football match before, and who had "very little, if any" training or personal experience in how to do so.